aloysb/obsidian-to-astro/test/__fixtures__/source/good-link.md

 ⚠️ Do not delete me

-This is another fake note.
-It is here for the sole purpose of the testing the link behavior from the fake note.
+This is yet another fake note.
+It is here for the sole purpose of the testing the link behavior from another fake note.